The Last of the Finest: Plot

-The film opens at Canyon Park where narcotics cop Frank Daly (Brian Dennehy) is coaching his partners Wayne Gross (Joe Pantoliano), Ricky Rodriguez (Jeff Fahey), and Howard Jones (Bill Paxton) during a flag football game.
+The film opens at Canyon Park where LAPD narcotics Detective Lieu.
+Frank Daly (Brian Dennehy) is coaching fellow unit members Wayne Gross (Joe Pantoliano), Ricky Rodriguez (Jeff Fahey), and Howard Jones (Bill Paxton) during a flag football game.
 After the game, Daly tells Captain Joe Torres (Henry Darrow) that his team is working on a major bust.
 He asks Torres to help keep the DEA out of the operation.

 Later that night, Daly and his team surveil a massive drug deal at a meat processing plant.
-However, when Daly radios Torres for backup, the Captain orders him to wait for the DEA to show up.
-Daly ignores the order.
-During the raid, Anthony Reece (Michael C. Gwynne) and his main henchman torch the money earned during the deal, setting the whole plant on fire.
+However, when Daly radios Torres for backup, the captain breaks his word by insisting that he wait for the DEA.
+Daly ignores the order and orders the bust to go forward.
+During the raid, trafficker Anthony Reece (Michael C. Gwynne) and his main henchman torch the money earned during the deal, setting the whole plant on fire.

-Reece and his henchman drive up to a diplomatic retreat in the mountains to inform their superior, R.J.
+Reece and his henchman drive up to a diplomatic retreat in the mountains to inform their boss, R.J.
 Norringer (Guy Boyd), about the fate of the money.
 Cpt.
 Torres suspends Daly and his team pending an investigation.
 The team use their free time during their suspension to make good on their promise to install a septic tank at Canyon Park.
 Through one of their informants, Fast Eddie (Xander Berkeley), Daly arranges for a prostitute to meet with Reece and surveil him further.
 As Reece waits for the prostitute, Rodriguez witnesses him receive an envelope from someone who he later learns is a DEA agent.

 Eddie calls Daly to tell him that Reece was a psycho, and he viciously beat the prostitute.
-Daly and the team heads to the motel where Eddie and the prostitute are hiding, but before they can get there, Reece's henchman kills them both.
-Jones chases the henchman, who lays a trap for Jones and kills him.
+Daly and the team heads to the motel where Eddie is sheltering the woman, but before they can get there, gunmen sent by Reese kill them both.
+Jones chases the shooters but is ambushed and gunned down.

 Daly is charged with violating the terms of his suspension, resulting in Jones' death.
-Daly resigns in disgust.
-Gross resigns in solidarity.
-Rodriguez initially does not want to resign, because being a cop is his whole identity, but he eventually agrees to resign and pursue the case as civilians with the rest of the team.
-They raise $29,000 for their operation by knocking over some local drug dealers.
+Daly resigns in disgust; Gross resigns in solidarity.
+Rodriguez initially does not want to resign, because being a cop is his whole identity, but he eventually agrees to resign and pursue the case as civilians outside of the LAPD's oversight.
+They raise $29,000 for their operation by shaking down several dealers.